AskMeAgain/Devbox/README.md

 After the base image is done, another packer script will install all the needed dependencies using the base image to create a new vm.

 The installation happens in two steps (first base image, then another image will be created where the provided git repo will be installed upon).
-This allows you to quickly build if you change the settings and want to try out different dotfiles.
+This allows you to quickly build if you changed the settings and want to try out different dotfiles.